Casual hiking on level, easy paths through a beautiful historic estate.

 Restrooms:

-In the Farm Barn Orientation Center plus several composting toilets around the property (marked on the map).
+In the Farm Barn Orientation Center plus multiple composting toilets around the property (marked on the map).

 Hike Directions: